utopianit-base/PiHole-Blacklists/README.md

-# pihole-blacklists
+# Pi-Hole Blacklists
 Various Blacklists for the Pi-Hole DNS service